 Sarah Kay uses the power of spoken word to inspire creativity and self-empowerment in others.
 Sarah is the founder and co-director of Project V.O.I.C.E., an education organization that celebrates and inspires self-expression in youth through spoken-word poetry.
 Through her involvement with the organization, Sarah has taught spoken-word poetry to students of all ages, in classrooms and workshops all over the world.
 She is the author of the book B, which was ranked the number one poetry title on Amazon.com, The Type, and All Our Wild Wonder.

-Kay's 2014 collection of her first decade of poetry, No Matter the Wreckage (Write Bloody Publishing), has been chosen as Case Western Reserve University’s 2018 common reading book.
-Incoming students will receive a copy this summer and will participate in related programming during their inaugural semester at the university.
+Kay's 2014 collection of her first decade of poetry, No Matter the Wreckage (Write Bloody Publishing), was Case Western Reserve University’s 2018 common reading book.

 2017: Sarah Vowell